Many dogs love riding in cars, as it gives them a chance to check out the scenery, enjoy novel odors, and bark at the motorists in adjacent lanes!

 Do you have a good car harness for your dog?
 We’d love to hear about the model you use and your experiences with it.
 We’d also love to know how strict our readers are about strapping their dog in when riding around.

-My Rottie loves riding in the car, and she goes with her ma or pa 90% of the time we leave the house.
+My Rottie loves riding in the car, and she goes with her pa 90% of the time we leave the house.
 And while she normally rides in the back seat of our truck while wearing a car harness, I’ll occasionally let her jump in our Wrangler and ride with me up front with the top down.
 I don’t let her ride like this often, and I still keep her strapped in while doing so, but it is obviously not as safe as the backseat of our truck.

 Point being, nobody is perfect and we all make decisions in the real world.
 So, don’t fear judgment – tell us about how you and your pooch ride around.